WHOIGit/ifcb-sync/README.md

 | `comment_summary` | String | Intercalibration sample set | |
 | `skip` | Binary (0 or 1; default is 0) | 0 | Assign 1 to compromised samples (e.g., bad flow) |

+Fields in columns `pid`, `ifcb`, and `n_images` are fixed and will not be modified in the IFCB dashboard database if altered.

 The user should save the updated spreadsheet in CSV format.
-They can then reupload the modified file by clicking the 'Upload Metadata' button at the bottom of the Bin Management page.
+They may then transfer their updates to the dashboard by reupload the modified CSV file.
+To do this, click the 'Upload Metadata' button at the bottom of the Bin Management page or in the menu provided by clicking 'Settings'.
 ![upload metadata](ifcbdb_screenshots/upload.png)

 ### Dataset and `skip` assignment